collocations.org

 2. point/distance at which sth is clearly seen

-sharp | soft
+sharp

-soft focus shots of cuddly animals
+soft-focus shots of baby animals

-VERB + FOCUS
+VERB + focus

 come into

-in ~
+in focus

-The binoculars were not in focus (= were not showing things clearly).
+The binoculars were not in focus.

-out of ~
+out of focus

 Collocations for focus - verb